nilune/terraform-provider-ad/README.md

 # Terraform Active Directory Provider

+## This repository is fork of [3d party AD provider](https://github.com/GSLabDev/terraform-provider-ad).

 This is the repository for the Terraform Active Directory Provider, which one can use with Terraform to work with Active Directory.